4kills/distripool/README.md

 with additional support for distributed computing using multiple clusters of worker nodes.
 Distripool may be used as drop-in replacement of the multiprocessing.Pool.

+See `example` for a ready-to-use setup across multiple nodes.

 ## Features

 - Distributed computing with multiple clusters of worker nodes